RocketLeagueMapmaking/UDK_RL_Setup/README.md

 ## After downloading
 * Close UDK if you have it open!
-* Put the UDKinstaller in the /RocketLeagueMapMaking/ folder (if you don't already have UDK installed)
 * Double click **UDK_RL_Setup.bat**
 * Follow the script, and let me know if you have issues!